damienbod/angular-auth-oidc-client/docs/features.md

 ## Auto Login

 If you want to have your app being redirected to the sts automatically without the user clicking any login button you can use the `AutoLoginGuard` provided by the lib.
-Use it for all the routes you wnat automatic login to be enabled.
+Use it for all the routes you want automatic login to be enabled.

 If you are using auto login _make sure_ to _*not*_ call the `checkAuth()` method in your `app.component.ts`.
 This will be done by the guard automatically for you.